-• Overalignment of execution regions and input sections on page 8-56.
+Overalignment of execution regions and input sections.

-L6007U Could not recognize the format of file <filename>.

-The linker can recognize object files in the ELF format, and library files in AR formats.
-The specified file is either corrupt, or is in a file format that the linker cannot recognize.

-L6008U Could not recognize the format of member <mem> from <lib>.
+- L6007U: Could not recognize the format of file <filename>.
+The linker can recognize object files in ELF format and library files in AR format.
+The specified file is either corrupt, or is in a file format that the linker cannot recognize. - L6008U: Could not recognize the format of member <mem> from <lib>.
 The linker can recognize library member objects in the ELF file format.
-The specified library member is either corrupt, or is in a file format that the linker cannot recognize.

-L6009U File <filename> : Endianness mismatch.
+The specified library member is either corrupt, or is in a file format that the linker cannot recognize. - L6009U: File <filename> : Endianness mismatch.
 The endianness of the specified file or object did not match the endianness of the other input files.
-The linker can handle input of either big endian or little endian objects in a single link step, but not a mixed input of some big and some little endian objects.

-L6010U Could not reopen stderr to file <filename>: <reason>

-An file I/O error occurred while reading, opening, or writing to the specified file.

-L6011U Invalid integer constant : <number>.
+The linker can handle input of either big endian or little endian objects in a single link step, but not a mixed input of some big and some little endian objects. - L6010U: Could not reopen stderr to file <filename>: <reason> An file I/O error occurred while reading, opening, or writing to the specified file. - L6011U: Invalid integer constant : <number>.
 Specifying an illegal integer constant causes this.
-An integer can be entered in hexadecimal format by prefixing &, 0x, or 0X.
-A suffix of k or m can be used to specify a multiple of 1024 or 10241024.

-L6015U Could not find any input files to link.
+An integer can be entered in hexadecimal format by prefixing &, 0x, or 0X. - L6015U: Could not find any input files to link.
 The linker must be provided with at least one object file to link.

-For example, If you try to link with:
+For example, if you try to link with: